nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 ## Advice and warnings

 - If your Bean Starter or your last Cauliflower was eaten by a Crow then you will not be able to complete the Spring Crops Bundle on Spring 15.
 - When playing a female character, it's possible that you will receive a letter from [Dad](https://stardewvalleywiki.com/Mom_and_Dad) tomorrow containing 500g as a reward for earning 5,000g.
-If you are diligent about tracking how much you've earned, you can reduce the spreadsheet's G target by 500g at the end of the day.
+If you are diligent about tracking how much you've earned and you will reach the threshold by tomorrow, you can reduce the spreadsheet's G target by 500g at the end of the day.

 ## Instructions